Marble Slabs & Countertops: Etching and Care Tips

 Marble, with its timeless elegance, adds a touch of luxury to any space.
-Whether it’s gracing your countertops or enhancing your floors, the allure of marble is undeniable.
+Whether it’s gracing your Countertops or enhancing your floors, the allure of marble is undeniable.
 However, maintaining the beauty of your marble surfaces requires a delicate balance of care.
 In this guide, we’ll look into common damages such as scratches, etching, and staining, exploring their causes, removal techniques, and preventative measures.

 Common Damages on Marble Surfaces